kazurayam/KS_ObjectRepositoryGarbageCollector/README.md

 1. It can report all *Forward Reference*s from TestCase scripts to TestObjects.
 2. It can report all *Backward Reference*s, which is a list of TestObjects associated with list of ForwardReferences to each TestObject.
-3. It can report all *Locator*s (XPath, CSS Selector) associated with list of TestObjects that use the locator
+3. It can report all *Locator*s (XPath, CSS Selector) associated with list of TestObjects that implement the locator

 I will write a more details documentation with sample codes later.